-- (1) Inspection documents and other records held by the Council may be made available for inspection, without charge, by the owner of the substance, apparatus, product or premises to which those records relate or any person authorised in writing by the owner, subject to subsection (2), but shall not be open to inspection by any other person not exercising functions under this Act. - (2) The records referred to in subsection (1) shall not be made available for inspection by any person and no copies thereof shall be taken - (a) where they relate to an accident involving any radioactive substance, irradiating apparatus or electronic product; or unless the Minister, in the public interest, otherwise directs.
+- Inspection documents and other records held by the Council may (1) be made available for inspection, without charge, by the owner of the substance, apparatus, product or premises to which those records relate or any person authorised in writing by the owner. subject to subsection (2), but shall not be open to inspection by any other person not exercising functions under this Act. - The records referred to in subsection (1) shall not be made (2) available for inspection by any person and no copies thereof - where they relate to an accident involving any radioactive (a) substance, irradiating apparatus or electronic product; or unless the Minister, in the public interest, otherwise directs.